MatteoFilosa/TraVIS/README.md

 2) In the User Traces Tab you can see all user traces captured on the Falcon Visualization system and see other details.

+-----REPLAY FEATURE-----

+Install selenium 4.1.3 ----> pip install selenium==4.1.3

+Download and put in any folder you like an updated chromedriver https://googlechromelabs.github.io/chrome-for-testing/#stable (Find the list here and download the version relative to your OS)

+Add the chromedriver's path to PATH environmental variable